GOP senators release list of Obama officials in latest effort to undermine Russia probe - Local News 8

 The context of the unmasking requests and the content of the reports the officials were looking at is unknown, as the declassified documents only include the date of the request and the individual who sought it.

 There are many reasons that the officials would have made the requests.
-Asked about the justification for unmasking in his 2017 interview with the House Intelligence Committee, Clapper explained to the panel that he did not typically provide justification for unmasking specific individuals because such requests were typically made for all US persons in a report in order to understand “context” and “significance.”
+Asked about the justification for unmasking in his 2017 interview with the House Intelligence Committee, former Director of National Intelligence James Clapper explained to the panel that he did not typically provide justification for unmasking specific individuals because such requests were typically made for all US persons in a report in order to understand “context” and “significance.”

 But the declassified memo is the latest document that Trump and his Republican allies are pointing to as part of their efforts to discredit the Russia investigation and accuse President Barack Obama and his administration of wrongdoing, after Attorney General William Barr moved to drop Flynn’s charges of lying to the FBI last week.

 It is extremely uncommon for the US government to publicly reveal classified details about US surveillance of foreign diplomats and how the information circulates among senior US officials.
-By taking this rare step, Grenell provided more fodder to Trump and his allies to try to rewrite the history of the Russia investigation and discredit Biden, Trump’s presumptive general election opponent.
+By taking this rare step, Grenell provided more fodder to Trump and his allies to try to rewrite the history of the Russia investigation and discredit Biden.

 The Trump campaign quickly issued a statement attacking Biden for being listed in the memo, while Sen. Rand Paul, a Kentucky Republican, held a news conference minutes after the information was released and invited Grenell to testify in the Senate next week, though Grenell is not going to appear.

-Note: This story has been updated with additional developments and reaction.